raspberrychris/cryptotravellers/content/blog/blockchain-domains-the-future-of-web-domain-ownership.md

 ## How do I register a blockchain domain?

-You can use Unstoppable domains to register a .crypto domain.
+You can use [Unstoppable domains](/link/unstoppable-domains) to register a .crypto domain.
 They’re a blockchain-based domain name system that lets you register a .crypto domain without the need for any extra software.

 ## How do I get an NFT Domain?

 You can use Unstoppable domains to purchase a NFT Domain.
 Unstoppable domains has registered over 540,000 domains names to date and they are big business. win.crypto sold for a record $100,000.

+**Use our link to** [**get your .crypto domain name now**](/link/unstoppable-domains) **with Unstoppable**

 ## **Who are Unstoppable Domains?**

-Unstoppable Domains is a San Francisco-based company building the universal naming system for the decentralised web.
+[Unstoppable Domains](/link/unstoppable-domains) is a San Francisco-based company building the universal naming system for the decentralised web.
 The company is backed by Draper Associates and Boost VC and has received grants from the Ethereum Foundation.